zach-bradley/capstone-project-one/README.md

 **b.
 What kinds of issues might you run into with your API?**

 Ingredients not being in the API or nutrition information being wrong coming back from the API.
 The API being down for any reason.
-The API not acting in the way I would want it to.
+The API not acting in the way I would want it to(crashing).

 **c.
 Is there any sensitive information you need to secure?**

-The API key and user information.
+The API key for the database.
+User information such as password and other private information coming from health apps.

 **d.
 What functionality will your app include?**